Skip to Main Content

 For at least one year in 1912, the Meredith Boosters existed as a club.

-Unlikely as it seems based on all these calls and cheers being promoted, apparently not all students were convinced that school spirits were as high as they could be.
+Unlikely as it seems, based on the promotion of all these calls and cheers, apparently not all students were convinced that school spirits were still not as high as they could be.
 Mattie Mae Elmore (Class of 1912) opined in the December 10, 1910 Acorn that there was a "deficiency in.... enthusiastic loyalty."
 She suggested that a "few lively, enthusistic college songs, known and sung by the whole school, would soon work wonders....
 We should at least have our own songs and yells, known and loved by every student."

 "Ray, Ray, Rah, Rah, Meredith, Meredith, Meredith!"